 In 1995, the Department of Fisheries and Oceans (DFO) passed a rule that all water intakes in fish bearing bodies of water in Canada be fitted with a protective screen.
 The purpose of this ruling is to protect fish from harm.
-In 2020, the Regional District for Central Kootenay made fish screens a requirement for all water pumps in Kootenay Lake.
+In 2020, the Regional District for Central Kootenay made fish screens a requirement for all permanent potable (drinking) water pumps installed in Kootenay Lake.

 DFO “Fish Screen” Design

 For a fish screen to be effective, the screen mesh openings have to be small enough so that even baby fish do not get drawn into the water intake.
 As well, the screen’s total open area has to be large enough to allow adequate water flow to reduce the intake’s suction force allowing an immature fish to be able to wriggle off the screen under its own power.